Djupa andetag

-Djupa andetag (Deep Breaths) is the fifth album by Swedish singer Anni-Frid Lyngstad (her third album as 'Frida'), released exclusively in the Scandinavian region by Anderson Records on 20 September 1996.
+Djupa andetag (Deep Breaths) is the fifth album by Swedish singer Anni-Frid "Frida" Lyngstad.
+It was released exclusively in the Scandinavian region by Anderson Records on 20 September 1996.
 Tracks from this album, "Alla Mina Bästa År", "Ögonen" and "Även En Blomma", have been remixed for Frida – The Mixes.
+As of 2025, the album remains Frida's final studio album.

 Overview

 Comeback and recording session

 As chairperson for the Swedish organisation, "Det Naturliga Steget-Artister För Miljön" ("The Natural Step-Artists For The Environment"), Frida decided to record a mature album with lyrics dealing with "inner personal environment" and the nature's surroundings.
 Frida's composition, "Kvinnor Som Springer" ("Women Who Run"), was inspired by the book "Women who Run with the Wolves", by Clarissa Pinkola Estes.
 This is one of only a few songs in her career that Frida has written herself.

 At the time of recording, Frida did not want the attention an international release would bring, but she also felt for singing in her mother tongue again.
 She asked Agnetha Fältskog to record "Alla mina bästa år" with her, but Fältskog declined citing fear of ABBA reunion rumours.
 Recorded in the Swedish language, the recording sessions took place from 18 March to 9 August 1996 in numerous studios in Stockholm including Polar Studios, Sveriges Radio Studio and Cirkus.
 A one-hour documentary of the making, video clips and recording of the album (titled 'Frida – mitt i livet') was broadcast on Sveriges Television.
 It is also available on the DVD set, Frida – The DVD, including interviews with Frida and producer Anders Glenmark.